svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-cost.md

 ## Beneficiaries of the Transaction Cost

-The transaction cost is not paid to any party: the XRP is irrevocably destroyed.
-Since no new XRP can ever be created, this makes XRP more scarce and benefits all holders of XRP by making XRP more valuable.
+The transaction cost is not paid to any party: the SGY is irrevocably destroyed.
+Since no new SGY can ever be created, this makes SGY more scarce and benefits all holders of SGY by making SGY more valuable.

 ## Load Cost and Open Ledger Cost